 Here is another example of craftsman style crown molding - above a double window and the entrance to a home office.

 This custom home photo is from a version of the Carwile.

 - Three, four, and five piece crown: are usually seen only in luxury homes.
 These styles use more materials, more labor, and are more costly.

-Some of the most expensive crown moulding style options include the use of Stain Grade Pine or Oak.
+Some of the most expensive crown molding style options include the use of Stain Grade Pine or Oak.

 These hardwoods can be stained, with the original wood grain showing through, but the price tag on this once more common treatment can be prohibitive today.

-Most homebuyers choose to paint the crown moulding instead.
-A deep accent trim can be achieved by choosing just the right trim color - crown moulding doesn't have to be white!
+Most home buyers choose to paint the crown molding instead.
+A deep accent trim can be achieved by choosing just the right trim color - crown molding doesn't have to be white!

-There are many more types of interior crown moulding - but these are the most popular treatments in the Raleigh custom home market today.
+There are many more types of interior crown molding - but these are the most popular treatments in the Raleigh custom home market today.